Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 How to Structure Seller Financing

 There are several ways to structure a seller financing deal.
+One common feature in seller financing deals is a balloon payment, which is a substantial payment due at the end of the loan term.
 One common method is through a promissory note, also known as a “seller carry back note.”
 This document outlines the terms of the loan, including interest rate, payment schedule, and consequences for default.

-Here’s an example of how a seller carry-back note might look:
+Here’s an example of how a seller carry-back promissory note might look:

 FOR VALUE RECEIVED, Buyer promises to pay Seller $100,000.00 with interest at 5% per annum on unpaid principal balance.
 Payments shall be made monthly in installments of $1,610.46 until paid in full.